Xiaohan5349/approw-docs-v1/docs/en/concepts/federation.md

 ## Why do you need Federated Identity Authentication

 Federated Authentication is a decentralized authentication.
 When a user logs in at an identity provider, the user can choose to log in to a federal identity provider trusted by the current identity provider.
 Users can log in to a new system through Federated Authentication without registering an account in the new organization.
-For example, many websites now have their registration and login methods; One way to log in is the app WeChat, it can scan codes to login directly.
-Among them, WeChat is the identity provider of this website.
-End users do not need to fill in the information to register an account and log in directly using WeChat.
+For example, many websites now have their registration and login methods.

 Use Federated Authentication has the following benefits:
 1. Users do not have to create a new account.